plewis/plewis.github.io/phylogenetics/likelihood.md

 ## Create a text file in which to save answers

-You will be submitting your answers to the questions posed in the boxes labeled with the :thinking: emoji, so create a text file on your local computer using either BBEdit (if you are a Mac user) or Notepad++ (if you are a Windows user).
-Record both questions as well as answers, and please place each question on a separate line and separate question/answer pairs with a blank line to make it easier for us to read.
+You will be submitting your answers to the questions posed in the boxes labeled with the :thinking: emoji, so create a text file on your local computer using either BBEdit (if you are a Mac user) or Notepad++ (if you are a Windows user) and **paste the text below into the new text file**.
+Please place your answer below the line containing the question, and separate your answer from the next question by a blank line to make it easier for us to review.

+    Are chlorophyll-b taxa together in the F81 tree?
+    answer:

+    What are the empirical base frequencies for this data set?
+    answer:

+    What is the log likelihood of this tree under this "empirical base frequencies" version of the F81 model?
+    answer:

+    What proportion of sites are constant?
+    answer:

+    What are the maximum likelihood estimates (MLEs) of the base frequencies?
+    answer:

+    What is the log likelihood of this tree under the "estimated base frequencies" version of the F81 model?
+    answer:

+    What parameters are being estimated using the F81 model?
+    answer:

+    Does this model fit the data better than the "empirical base frequencies" version of the F81 model?
+    answer:

+    What is the MLE of the transition/transversion ratio under the HKY85 model?
+    answer:

+    What is the MLE of the transition/transversion _rate_ ratio under the HKY85 model?
+    answer:

+    What is the log likelihood of this tree under the HKY85 model?
+    answer:

+    What parameters are being estimated using the HKY85 model?
+    answer:

+    Does the HKY model fit the data better than the F81 model?
+    answer:

+    The transition/transversion rate ratio (kappa) is the ___ divided by the ___.
+    answer:

+    The transition/transversion ratio (tratio) is the ___ divided by the ___.
+    answer:

+    What is the MLE of pinvar under the HKY85+I model?
+    answer:

+    Is the MLE of pinvar larger or smaller than the proportion of constant sites?
+    answer:

+    Why are these two proportions different?
+That is, how can a site be constant but not invariable?
+    answer:

+    What is the log likelihood of this tree under the HKY85+I model?
+    answer:

+    What parameters are being estimated using the HKY85+I model?
+    answer:

+    What is the MLE of the gamma shape parameter under the HKY85+G model?
+    answer:

+    What is the log likelihood of this tree under the HKY85+G model?
+    answer:

+    What parameters are being estimated using the HKY85+G model?
+    answer:

+    What is the MLE of the gamma shape parameter under the HKY85+I+G model?
+    answer:

+    What is the MLE of the pinvar parameter under the HKY85+I+G model?
+    answer:

+    Is the MLE of the shape parameter higher or lower under the HKY85+I+G model compared to the HKY85+G model?
+Explain why this is so.
+    answer:

+    What is the log likelihood of this tree under the HKY85+I+G model?
+    answer:

+    What parameters are being estimated using the HKY85+I+G model?
+    answer:

+    How many degrees of freedom for this test?
+    answer:

+    What is the significance (P-value) for this test?
+    answer:

+    Does allowing for a transition/transversion bias make a significant difference?
+    answer:

+    What is the likelihood ratio test statistic for a comparison of HKY+I to HKY?
+    answer:

+    What is the critical value for this likelihood ratio test (of HKY vs HKY+I)?
+That is, what is the smallest likelihood ratio test statistic that would be significant at the 0.05 level?
+    answer:

+    Does the HKY85+I model explain the data significantly better than an equal rates HKY85 model?
+    answer:

+    Does the HKY85+G model explain the data significantly better than an equal rates HKY85 model?
+    answer:

+    Does the HKY85+G model explain the data better than HKY85+I?
+Why can't you use a likelihood ratio test to compare these two models?
+    answer:

+    Does the HKY85+I+G model explain the data significantly better than either HKY85+I or HKY85+G alone?
+    answer:

+    Does the model you have selected place all the chlorophyll-b organisms together?
+    answer:

 {% comment %}
 ## Part A: Using PAUP* to check your answers for homework #3